Should I Keep Investing Even Through Times of Market Volatility?

 Not only should you be patient with where your money is now, continue the course and invest more, if financially possible for you.

-If you typically invest a certain percentage of your income every month, continue to do so, even when the market is volatile.
 Consider historical trends, not just the current state.
 If you’re too conservative, and you pull back on your typical contributions, you risk missing the big gains that will occur when the market bounces back.

 Instead of dipping into retirement focused accounts, consider the liquidity of your other investments.
 Liquidity refers to how quickly an investment can be accessed or “converted” into cash.
 Depending on the investment vehicle, funds operate on a spectrum from low to high liquidity and flexibility.
 Investment vehicles such as Exchange Traded Funds, or ETFs, actually function like a stock with trades executed real-time, offering investors high liquidity and flexibility.
 If you are interested in discussing a strategy for having high liquidity for your investments, reach out to a financial advisor professional.